richien/casting-agency/backend/docs/APIDOCS.md

 ```

 - General
-    - Returns an actor object with the given ID.
+    - Returns an actor object with the given ID and a success value of true.

 - Request Arguments:
     - None